 And another way to increase your impact with giving is to seek higher-salary positions in order to give more away, even if you don’t increase the percentage you give.
 You could consider moving to countries with the highest medical salaries and pursuing the highest-paying specialities.
 Some people even choose to switch careers entirely to take the highest-paying jobs, in order to give as much away as possible (though this probably isn’t for everyone!).

 But how can you make sure your money will do good?
-Well, we mentioned GiveWell above, which provides recommendations of incredibly effective charities working in global health, like Malaria Consortium and Helen Keller International, following huge amounts of rigorous research.
+Well, we mentioned GiveWell above, which provides recommendations of incredibly effective charities working in global health, like Malaria Consortium and Helen Keller International, following rigorous research.
 But there are great opportunities to give in other cause areas, too, like helping with animal welfare or combatting global catastrophic risks.
 If you want to explore this idea further, the organization Giving What We Can has a brilliant guide to effective giving.

 Clinical roles in countries with low physician density